 You will need:

-Video Guide: How to Transfer a ringtone on an iPhone
+Video Guide: How to Add ringtone to iPhone without using iTunes

 Now, grab your popcorn and hit ‘Play’ on the video below.
 Since it’s better to have a visual picture of the process, we recommend watching this screencast video:

 FYI, for those who are wondering what WALTR 2 is:

 WALTR 2 – is a new application, but it’s already essential in the toolkit of every iPhone lover.
 Besides adding ringtones to your iThingy, it’s the smoothest way ever to put songs, videos absolutely in any format on your iPad & iPhone – MKV, AVI, FLAC, APE, AIFF, etc. Moreover, there is NO iTunes involved.

 How to Add Ringtone to iPhone without iTunes

 What’s good about this whole workaround is that you are not required to trim your ringtone in any way.
 You can set up any full song you have as the official tune on your iPhone!
 Now I assume, you already have your desired track ready in MP3 or M4A.
 What you need to do – is to take the file and change its file extension.